tpham20908/planned-events/README.md

 Backend:
 Technology: Serverless Architecture with Firebase Functions
-Dependencies: firebase-admin to access database, firebase-functions to trigger api endpoints, express to api endpoints
+Dependencies: firebase-admin to access database, firebase-functions to trigger api endpoints, express to api endpoints, cors to setup proxy

 Database:
 Firestore

 Frontend:
 Technologies: React 16 and Bootstrap
-Dependencies: react to render component, react-router-dom to control routing, bootstrap to style
+Dependencies: react to render component, react-router-dom to control routing, axios to send http request to backend, bootstrap to style